clodbe0/MDEF22/docs/design_studio/01-first intervention.md

 We decided to reflect before and after the experience.
 These are mine.

-Claudia - Reflection from Food Waste Dinner
+Reflection from Food Waste Dinner

 *Before*

 What are my expectations about cooking with food waste?